NeptuneMagicSauce/CatPi/README.md

    button tare in debug settings is borken because tare print in debug is too big also it overflows the screen

-// time to dispense goes negative when it's not empty (but eaten!?)
+  time to dispense goes negative when it's not empty (but eaten!?) should it dispense because eaten and waited or should it not because not empty yes dispense, because the reasons we can be in this situation imply yes:
+    if more croquette were added physically, with the hands if the balance bowl moved around and 'changed' its weight if the load sensor is too noisy

 - auto run on boot